 It has been wonderful to have a toddler who is starting to problem solve very creatively and talk some more (can you see my happy dance over the Internet?)
 Here was the conversation between my 2 year old and his Papa last night.

 How excited that he was able creatively problem solve.
 His Papa did a great job too of letting him!
 Sometimes it is the act of stepping back and allowing them the opportunity to try!Besides taking a step back and letting them solve their own problems, here are some other ways that you can encourage creativity and problem solving in your home:

 Although having a highly active, motivated, strong willed toddler can be a challenge, I find myself enjoying our time together immensely.
 He keeps me on the tips of my toes (literally!).

-EXPLORE: The book I am using this week is "First Art : Art Experiences for Toddlers and Twos," a book about open ended art experiences.
+The book I am using this week is “First Art for Toddlers and Twos: Open-Ended Art Experiences,” a book about open ended art experiences.
 If you are not able to get your hands on a copy of this book, MaryAnn Kohler, one of the authors of this book, has posted 20 of the home-made paint recipes on her blog.
 We tried the creamer paint right away.
-I had to do a double take when it said "cream."
+I had to do a double take when it said “cream.”
 Did it mean half and half?
 I tried it and it worked well.
 The paint dried surprisingly smooth and it was a fun texture to paint with.
 We use a roll of old fax paper to give my tot more room to explore!

 We didn’t use all the paint in the morning and just covered the muffin tin with wax paper and put it in the fridge to paint again after nap.
 A couple of the paints were harder than others, so I just added a touch of water to those ones.